jnferner/blog/source/_posts/theories-of-consciousness.md

 TODO: Add ambiguous image like "My Wife and My Mother-in-Law".
 Just as I can flip between seeing a young and an old woman but never both at the same time, I can flip between the intuitive and the real answer to problems my intuition is not built for.

 Granted, I will probably always see my consciousness as magical, but that should not stop me from also knowing that it is not.
-Just as I can see the world as deterministic even though everything in my being screams against it, I believe one day someone will be able to see the way flesh and electricity, and even mere equations, give rise to consciousness
+Just as I can see the world as deterministic even though everything in my being screams against it, I believe one day someone will be able to see the way flesh and electricity, and even mere equations, give rise to consciousness.

 ### Stances (according to me)